- Using OSG Provided Singularity Images

 This identifier will be used both to submit the Docker container to

-the Open Science Grid repository and to run jobs.
+the OSG repository and to run jobs.

 Once your Docker image has been published on Docker Hub, it needs to be